usnistgov/hiperc/gpu/README.md

-# GPU code
+# GPU (CUDA) code

-This directory contains code for GPU acceleratores based on the following text:
+This directory contains CUDA code for GPUs, based on the following text:

 > Kirk and Hwu, *Programming Massively Parallel Processors* 3 Ed.
-Morgan-Kaufmann: New York, 2017.
+Morgan Kaufmann.
+New York: 2017.